datalad-handbook/book/docs/basics/101-115-symlinks.rst

 Other tools may be more more specialized, smaller, or domain-specific, and may fail to correctly work with broken symlinks, or display unhelpful error messages when handling them, or require additional flags to modify their behavior.
 When encountering unexpected behavior or failures, try to keep in mind that a dataset without retrieved content appears to be a pile of broken symlinks to a range of tools, consult a tools documentation with regard to symlinks, and check whether data retrieval fixes persisting problems.

 A last special case on symlinks exists if you are using DataLad on the Windows Subsystem for Linux.
-If so, please take a look into the Windows Wit below.
+Take a look at the :windows-wit:`on WSL2 symlink access <ww-wsl2-symlinks>` for that.

 .. index::
    pair: access WSL2 symlinked files; on Windows
    single: WSL2; symlink access
    pair: log; Git command
 .. windows-wit:: Accessing symlinked files from your Windows system
+   :name: ww-wsl2-symlinks
+   :float: tbp

    .. include:: topic/wsl2-symlinkaccess.rst